 Toro, J.M.
 (2016) Something old, somehting new: Combining mechanisms during language acquisition.
 Current Directions in Psychological Science, 25, 130-134.

-What are the evolutionary origins of linguistic constraints?
+What are the origins of linguistic constraints?

 We have shown functional differences between consonants and vowels during language processing in both human adults and infants.
 Nevertheless, the origins of such differences are unknown.
 If functional differences between consonants and vowels observed in humans are the results of acoustic differences between these linguistic categories, we might also observe them in other animals.
 On the contrary, if such functional differences are observed because humans are endowed with an specialized linguistic mechanism, no differences should be observed in non-human animals.

 Toro, J.M., Nespor, M., & Gervain, J. (2016).
 Frequency-based organization of speech sequences in a non-human animal.
 Cognition, 146, 1-7.

 de la Mora, D., & Toro, J.M.
 (2013).
 Rule learning over consonants and vowels in a non-human animal.
 Cognition, 126, 307-312.

 Pons, F., & Toro, J.M.
 (2010).
 Structural generalizations over consonants and vowels in 11-month-old infants.
 Cognition, 116, 361-367.

 Toro, J.M., Nespor, M., Mehler, J., & Bonatti, L. (2008).
 Finding words and rules in a speech stream: functional differences between vowels and consonants.
 Psychological Science, 19, 137-144.